 What Is It Like To Attend Sheffield Arena In A Wheelchair?

 Here is my Sheffield vlog from our road trip and if you would like to see what it was like to attend the Sheffield Arena in my wheelchair, skip to 12:26 in the video.
-From disabled parking, entering the arena, lift access to finding our accessible seating bay to the view from the accessible area.
+From disabled parking, entering the arena, and lift access to finding our accessible seating bay to the view from the accessible area.
 Bonus footage featuring the incredible The 1975.

 Sheffield Arena is a fantastic venue for accessibility and I was very impressed with the level of access.
 I found the process of booking accessible tickets and disabled parking easy and stress-free.
-The disabled parking is only a very short distance to the entrance and once inside there is a lift to the concourse level.
+The disabled parking is only a very short distance from the entrance and once inside there is a lift to the concourse level.

 The accessible seating bays provide a great view of the stage without any restrictions.
 The 1975 were the icing on the cake and if you ever get the chance to see them live…DO it!
 You will not be disappointed.
 We will definitely return to Sheffield Arena in the future.